Privacy & Cookies Policy

 Our website uses cookies and similar tracking technologies to provide and improve our services.
 For detailed information on the cookies we use and how to manage your preferences, please refer to our [Cookie Policy].
 In summary:

-• We use analytics cookies (like Google Analytics) to understand how the site is used, only with your consent.
+We use necessary cookies to enable basic site functionality (which do not require consent).
+We use analytics cookies (like Google Analytics) to understand how the site is used, only with your consent.
 These help us improve content and usability.
+We use marketing cookies (such as LinkedIn Insight, HubSpot) to measure marketing effectiveness and possibly tailor advertising, again only with your consent.

 When you first visit, you will see a cookie consent banner.
 You can choose which categories of cookies to accept.
 Your choices will be remembered, but you can change them anytime via the cookie settings link on our site.